Finding a business partner may seem hard, but finding your rhythm with your business partner is much harder.

 You can then combine the knowledge you’ve both gained and work on growing your business.

 We’ve found that some partners love to talk to each other and strategize on a daily basis.
 But they lack in one thing: execution.
 If neither of you can execute, things won’t work out long-term.

 Focus your time and energy on getting stuff done because you need to feel like there is a sense of accomplishment.
 If you don’t, you will start pointing fingers at each other.

 Emotions tend to get the best of all of us.
 When someone calls you out or places blame on you, it is natural for you to argue and fight back.

 You can’t get emotional with your business partner; you need to be logical.
 When something is wrong, take a step back and look at it from an outsider’s perspective.
 Figure out what the logical response would be and take that approach.

 At the end of the day you both will do what you feel is best for the company, so there is no need to get emotional.
 Emotions won’t help you accomplish your goals; they will just cloud your judgment.

-I hope one day you’ll be able to find as great of a business partner as I’ve found.
-Sure, things won’t be perfect when you are starting out, but if you give it a few years and work through the things I mentioned above, you will be able to create a happy partnership.
+We hope one day you’ll be able to find as great of a business partner as we’ve found.
+Sure, things won’t be perfect when you are starting out, but if you give it a few years and work through the things we mentioned above, you will be able to create a happy partnership.